 However, marketing has not always been viewed as a strategic planning and management discipline.
 It only emerged formally as such in the 1950s (1).
 Marketing functions evolved from sales, and brand functions, from communications.
 However, customers and brands are the only constant in a fast-moving digital world.

-So first understand where the business or brand is now.
-Ask what are current business, marketing and brand strengths and weaknesses and business drivers?
+The first step is to understand where the business or brand is now.
+So determine what are your current business, marketing and brand strengths and weaknesses and what drives growth and profitability?

-Work with colleagues and allow human imagination to generate and build ideas (2).
-Then create clear, challenging, and inspiring goals.
+Bring together your colleagues and use your combined imagination to envision your future (2).
+What does this look like?
+What would motivate your stakeholders?
+Then write a series of clear, challenging, and inspiring goals.
 While some organisations prefer an analytical approach to business strategy development, others prefer a more creative approach.
 However, there is merit in dual ‘left brain’ and ‘right brain’ thinking.
 Left brain thinking involves assessing the pros and cons of each idea or opportunity.
 Right brain thinking requires stepping away from the detail, and taking inspiration from the world around, to imagine new opportunities and destinations.
-In our experience no-one has a monopoly on good ideas, and employing different brains fuels progress.
+In our experience no-one has a monopoly on good ideas, and employing different methods leads to better outcomes.

 Planning from the customer, market and brand point of view requires considering how to establish or meet customer needs or change customer perceptions.
 As distinct from setting financial goals, say increasing sales by 5% or realising £Xm.
 The limitation with the latter is that it is not initially market and customer based.
 Though financials will need overlaying at a later date.